 When You Retire

 - Read all forms you are asked to sign very carefully.
 For example, you may be asked to choose between taking your pension as lifetime payments or as a single lump sum.
-In some cases the lump sum may be worth much less than the lifetime “annuity” payments.
-Similarly, if you are married, you and your husband or wife may be asked to choose between benefits that will be paid over both of your lives, or only for your life.
-These choices cannot be changed after you retire, so it is important to take the time to read and understand these forms.
+In some cases, the lump sum may be worth much less than the lifetime “annuity” payments.
+Similarly, if you are married, you and your spouse may be asked to choose between benefits that will be paid over both of your lives, or only for your life.
+These choices cannot be changed after you retire, so it’s important to take the time to read and understand these forms.

 - Upon reaching retirement age, check the accuracy of your company’s benefit calculation.
 If the company’s calculation seems incorrect, you should contact the plan administrator immediately.

 - Even after retirement, you should still keep your most important records in case an issue arises later.

 - If your pension plan is terminated, find out who will be administering the pension plan and get their contact information from your former employer.
 If the plan is a traditional defined benefit pension plan and has enough money to pay all promised benefits, a life insurance company will pay your benefits.
 If the plan is terminated without sufficient funding, the Pension Benefit Guaranty Corporation (PBGC) will likely take over the plan.
 The PBGC guarantees benefits in most traditional pension plans, but not all benefits are protected.
 See our fact sheet summarizing the guarantee limits.